sveltejs/sapper-legacy.svelte.dev/content/guide/09-exporting.md

 Static doesn't mean non-interactive — your Svelte components work exactly as they do normally, and you still get all the benefits of client-side routing and prefetching.

-> This is an experimental feature — if you encounter unexpected behaviour or feel that there are missing features, please raise an issue!

 ### sapper export